microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageassignment.md

 |[filterByCurrentUser](../api/accesspackageassignment-filterbycurrentuser.md)|[accessPackageAssignment](../resources/accesspackageassignment.md) collection|Retrieve the list of **accessPackageAssignment** objects filtered on the signed-in user.|
 | [reprocess](../api/accesspackageassignment-reprocess.md) | None | Automatically reevaluate and enforce a user’s assignments for a specific access package.|

+> [!NOTE]
->**Note:** You can't use a method to create or remove an access package assignment.
-Instead, a client that wants to request an access package assignment for a user, or remove an access package assignment from a user, can [create an accessPackageAssignmentRequest](../api/entitlementmanagement-post-accesspackageassignmentrequests.md).
+> To create or remove an access package assignment for a user, use the [create an accessPackageAssignmentRequest](../api/entitlementmanagement-post-accesspackageassignmentrequests.md)

 ## Properties